koivunej/eventstore-tcp/README.md

 This project aims to be a driver with similar features to the .NET client API but at the moment it has the simplest operations implemented:

  * read an event
- * read a stream forward or backward
+ * read a stream forwards or backwards
+ * read all events forwards or backwards
  * write events
+ * delete stream

 Supported server version: currently this has been developed against the latest stable 3.9.3.